 System hardening reduces security risk by eliminating potential attack vectors and shrinking the system's attack surface.
-The best practices described previously in this document contribute to the hardening of the FortiGate; this section covers some other actions that can be used.
+Some of the best practices described previously in this document contribute to the hardening of the FortiGate with additional hardening steps listed here.

 Install the FortiGate in a physically secure location.
 Physical access to the FortiGate can allow it to be bypassed, or other firmware could be loaded after a manual reboot.